CareSet/Zermelo/README.md

 #### Cache Configuration

 **isCacheEnabled()**
 Turn caching on and off.
-Default is "false" which means cache is off.
+Default is to return *false* which means cache is off.
+If you set this function to return *true*, this will enable the caching.
+**Creating** the cache table always happens, but when the cache is enabled, the cache is used to answer subsequent queries rather than re-running the original query.
+This can cause confusing results (i.e. changing the underlying data does not change the content of the report when the cache is used) and as a result, it is off by default.
+But for many large and slow queries, caching is nessecary.

 **howLongToCacheInSeconds()**
-If cache is enabled, we use this setting to configure how long we wish to retain the cached report.
+If cache is enabled, we use this setting to configure how long we wish to retain the cached report, before re-running the original query.

 #### Add custom Javascript

 **GetReportJS()**
 Implement this function to return a string that will be placed in a script tag before the closing body tag of the report.
 Do not include script tags.
-This is for JS only.
+This function should return JS code only.
 The string is not escaped, and is passed raw to the report.

 ### API functions available in GetSQL()